Picayune man gets prison time after killing pregnant girlfriend in crash, DA says

 Oneal's blood tested positive for synthetic marijuana, Montgomery said.
 He pleaded guilty March 5.

-District Judge Richard A. Swartz Jr. sentenced Matthew Oneal to 18 years on a vehicular homicide charge plus five years on a third degree feticide charge; both sentences will be served concurrently.
+District Judge Richard A. Swartz Jr. sentenced Oneal to 18 years on a vehicular-homicide charge plus five years on a third-degree feticide charge; both sentences will be served concurrently.

 Before the sentencing, Swartz said any lesser sentence would depreciate the serious nature of the offenses.